grigorovich-sergey/sandbox/script-quantum-talk.md

 Five years?
 Ten years?
 Twenty?

-I think this is almost the wrong question.
+I think this is the wrong question.
 ***
-There is probably no single moment when “quantum computing arrives,” because the different proposed applications are radically different.
+There is probably no single moment when “quantum computing arrives,” because the different applications are on different stages of maturity.

 The better question is: